ucam-smt/demo-files/Docs.dox/Tutorial.05.pda.md

 via RTN replacement followed by composition).
 However, the output lattices differ as they contain different hypotheses (due to the different pruning strategy).

-\subsection pda_rtns Recursive Transition Networks
+\section pda_rtns Recursive Transition Networks

 As already discussed with respect to \ref lpruning, HiFST generates an initial representation of the space of translation in the form of an RTN,